cestpasphoto/alpha-zero-general/README.md

 # CPU-optimized Alpha Zero General (any game, any framework!)

 Based on the superb repo https://github.com/suragnair/alpha-zero-general but with higher strength, optimized for CPU-only 25-100x speed improvement, and supporting 2+ players games.
 You can play with it on your browser https://github.com/cestpasphoto/cestpasphoto.github.io.
-Games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini (with basic gods)
+Games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini (with basic gods), Botanik

-Warning: refactoring of AlphaZero code in-progress, only Splendor and Santorini have been fully updated and tuned.
-The 2 others games are broken.

 ### Splendor